15072004aniketdatta02-serve/FrontendBasics/README.md

 33. **React-Native**: React-Native is a framework for building native mobile applications (iOS and Android) using React and JavaScript.
 Instead of compiling to web assets, React-Native compiles to native code, allowing developers to write once and deploy to multiple platforms.
 It uses native components rather than web components, providing better performance and a more native feel.
 React-Native shares the same component-based architecture and state management patterns as React, making it easy for web developers to transition to mobile development.
 Popular apps like Facebook, Instagram, Uber, and Airbnb use React-Native in production.

+34. **React props**: React props are short for "properties" and serve as a mechanism for passing data from parent components to child components.
+They are read-only and allow you to create reusable, dynamic components by providing different data to the same component structure.
+Key purposes include:

+- **Data Flow**: Enable unidirectional data flow from parent to child components
+- **Reusability**: Allow components to be flexible and work with different data
+- **Configuration**: Let you customize component behavior without modifying the component code
+- **Separation of Concerns**: Keep components focused on presentation while parents handle logic

+In functional components, props are accessed as a function parameter object, allowing you to destructure specific values or access them via dot notation (e.g., `props.name`).
+Props are immutable—attempting to modify them directly will result in errors.

+35.